Back

 Serializing SET Command.

-It might seem a long process but we finally had come to a result.
+It might seem a long process but gluing it all together had come to a result.

 SET Command Serialized: